-June 19, 1864 – The CSS Alabama, captained by Mobile’s Raphael Semmes, was sunk at the end of a fierce naval engagement with the USS Kearsarge off the coast of Cherbourg, France.
+June 19, 1864 – The most successful and feared Confederate commerce raider of the Civil War, the CSS Alabama, captained by Mobile’s Raphael Semmes, was sunk at the end of a fierce and spectacular naval battle with the USS Kearsarge off the coast of Cherbourg, France.
 The Alabama had docked there for maintenance and repairs after 22 months of destroying northern commerce on the high seas during the Civil War.
 During its career, the Alabama captured 66 ships and was hunted by more than 20 Federal warships.

-June 19, 1865 – Over two years after the Emancipation Proclamation, slaves in Galveston, Texas, United States, were finally informed of their freedom.
+June 19, 1865 – Over two years after the Emancipation Proclamation, slaves in Galveston, Texas were finally informed of their freedom.
 The anniversary is still officially celebrated in Texas and 41 other contiguous states as Juneteenth.

 June 19, 1903 – National Baseball Hall of Fame first baseman Lou Gehrig was born in New York City.
 He would play his entire career (1923-1939) for the New York Yankees.
 He was inducted into the Hall of Fame in 1939.

 June 19, 1906 - During a thunderstorm on this Tuesday morning, a negro man and mule were killed and three negro women were severely shocked by lightning on the David Watts plantation in Wilcox County.
 The unfortunate people sought shelter from the storm under a tree in the field where they were at work.
 Lightning struck the tree, killing the man and mule outright and rendering the women unconscious.